TLukeMcDonald/Top_Shelf/README.md

-# Project3
-Project 3
+# Group Project
+Team project ment to focus on group dynamics and working with a React/Node app.
+Our team build a beer tracker application for taking notes of your favorite beers.

 ## Team

-- Mark Albom
+- Mark Albom - Backend.
+Worked with Luke on backend structure including data structure and transaction method for savign updates.
-- Mohammad Badruzzaman
+- Mohammad Badruzzaman - Frontend.
+Worked with Luke on the form.
+- Luke McDonald - Team Lead and main engineer.
+Worked Moe on the form and completed it.
+Independently completed remainer of the frontend.
+Worked with Mark to architect the backend data structure and troubleshoot transactions.
+Built middle tier to connect the application.
+Acted as Git owner for project reviewing all commmits and conducting merges.

+## Technologies

+Frontend
+- React
+- React-Router

+Backend
+- Node.js (9)
+- Express
+- Express-session
+- Morgan
+- Pg-promise
-- Luke McDonald
+- Webpack

-Description: MVP for this is an app for

 ## Wireframes
 - [Wireframe-Main](https://git.generalassemb.ly/HamiltonGroup1Project3/Project3/blob/master/Assets/Wireframes/WF-ListView.JPG)